zyedidia/knit/README.md

   involves spawning a separate make sub-process to perform a sub-build).
 * Knit can hash files to determine if they are out-of-date, rather than just relying on file modification times.
+    * Knit additionally uses hashes for "dynamic task elision": if Knit can dynamically determine that a prerequisite that was rebuilt actually changed nothing, it won't re-run the dependent build step, allowing for even better incremental builds compared to timestamp-based approaches (Make, Ninja, etc.).
 * Knit tracks recipe changes, so if you update a variable (in the Knitfile or at the command-line), any dependent rules will be automatically rebuilt.
 * Knit supports `%` meta-rules and regular expression meta-rules.